Urinary incontinence symptoms: What you can do to control this common problem

 The first step you should take if you are experiencing urinary incontinence symptoms is to see a doctor.
 A urologist specializes in issues affecting the genitals and urinary tract.
 A woman might go to see a urogynecologist instead depending on the issue.
 One of these doctors can identify the cause of your incontinence.

-Training your bladder to void at certain times can also help with your symptoms says the Mayo Clinic.
+Training your bladder to void at certain times can also help with your symptoms, says the Mayo Clinic.
 Try visiting the bathroom every 60 minutes throughout the day.
-Going regularly may make it easier for you to control your bladder.
+Going regularly might make it easier for you to control your bladder.

 When should I seek treatment for urinary incontinence?

 Urinary incontinence can feel embarrassing especially if it disrupts your life.
-You do not need to suffer urinary incontinence symptoms in silence.
+You don't need to suffer urinary incontinence symptoms in silence.
 Speak with your doctor or seek specialized treatment for your symptoms today.
-Together you and your doctor can identify the underlying cause of your urinary leakage and help you put together a plan to get back control of your bladder.
+Together you and your provider can identify the underlying cause of your urinary leakage and help you put together a plan to get back control of your bladder.